 President: Yangfan Zhang (University of British Columbia, Vancouver Campus)

 Yangfan is a Ph.D. student in Dr. Anthony P. Farrell’s lab in Comparative Physiology group at UBC.
 He studies cardiorespiratory physiology in general, with a focus on the entry of environmental effects upon fish integrated performance and their consequences at ecological and evolutionary levels.
 He enjoys fitness, running, swimming, hiking and golfing at spare time.

 Vice-President: Yovela Wang (University of British Columbia, Vancouver)

 Yovela is a research associate in the Pacific Salmon Ecology and Conservation Lab at UBC.
 She was a thesis-based master’s student in the department of forest and conservation science at UBC.
 Her research focused on the physiological impacts of infectious agents on wild juvenile Chinook salmon, aiming at assessing the potential role of infectious diseases as a cofactor in wild salmon declines.
 In the past, she have conducted research on different aspects of fish science including fish sexual development, salmon ecology, commercial fisheries survey, and evaluation of a natural reserve.
 Her interests are in science outreach and teaching.
 She loves spending time with animals, including her cat and dog.

 Sam is a PhD student in the Earth2Ocean group at Simon Fraser University.
 Her research is focussed on how climate change can effect estuary conditions during juvenile salmon outmigration.
 In her spare time she enjoys crafting, cooking, fishing, and hiking, although not necessarily in that order.

-Communications Officer: Yangfan Zhang (University of British Columbia)
+Communications Officer: Olivia Adams (University of British Columbia, Vancouver)